 I have mixed feelings about this aspect of this show.
 On one hand, I love getting to hear Mariya Ise (Ikishima, Kakegurui; Ray, The Promised Neverland; Antarcticite, Land of the Lustrous) and Youko Hikasa (Mio, K-On!; Estella, Vivy: Flourite Eye’s Song; the infamous landlady in The Great Jahy-sama Will Not Be Defeated!; and of course Rias Gremory from High School DxD) speak in something like their normal voices.
 This show has a lot of interest factor just for that reason.
 Mariya is as powerful as you’d expect given the kinds of characters we associate with her.
 And Hikasa-san is everything you’d expect given her resume too!
 But on the other hand, the voices impact the anime-feel a little bit.
 It doesn’t sound like anime!
 That might not be a bad thing by itself, but instead of just not sounding like anime, it sounds like live-action instead.
 So it makes you think live-action, like you’re watching a Japanese drama.
 It’s an odd effect.

 So there’s this thing called rotoscoping.
 Basically you film something live then create animation frames from tracing and redrawing the live-action footage.
-It’s been around a long time, but we’re very unaccustomed to seeing it in anime.
+It’s been around a long time, but we’re very unaccustomed to seeing it in anime, unless it’s commonly used for backgrounds and such.
 It’s “anime” per the definition, but it certainly isn’t what we expect of “anime.”